UP-FacE: User-predictable Fine-grained Face Shape Editing: Related Work

-\paragraph{Text-based Face Editing.} Xia \etal~\cite{xia2021tedigan} and Huang \etal~\cite{huang2023collaborative} combined the ideas from mask-based techniques with text-guided image edits.
+\textbf{Text-based Face Editing.} Xia \etal~\cite{xia2021tedigan} and Huang \etal~\cite{huang2023collaborative} combined the ideas from mask-based techniques with text-guided image edits.
 Patashnik \etal~\cite{patashnik2021styleclip} combined a pre-trained generator and a powerful CLIP~\cite{radford2021learning} image-language encoder for improved text-guided editing capabilities.
 Subsequent work improved upon this to perform more localised edits~\cite{hou2022feat} or to generalise to more diverse text prompts~\cite{sun2022anyface}.
 Text-based face editing methods provide a simple language interface to facilitate a large variety of editing possibilities.
 However, these methods do not allow for very precise and fine-grained edits.
-Instead, we define a large set of semantic face features that provides users with very fine-grained and precise control over the face shape.

-\paragraph{Attribute-based Face Editing.} Early work on attribute-based face editing focused on binary control of attributes defined during inference~\cite{choi2018stargan, xiao2018elegant, lu2018attribute, zhang2018generative, guo2019mulgan, yang2021l2m}, e.g. open or closed mouth.
-Because many of these methods inflicted unwanted global changes to the faces, subsequent works used attention mechanisms to learn which face regions have to be modified for an attribute change, resulting in more disentangled and localised edits~\cite{zhang2018generative, kwak2020cafe, wei2020maggan, he2020pa}.
+\textbf{Attribute-based Face Editing.} Early work on attribute-based face editing focused on binary control of attributes defined during inference~\cite{choi2018stargan, xiao2018elegant, lu2018attribute, zhang2018generative, guo2019mulgan, yang2021l2m,zhang2018generative, kwak2020cafe, wei2020maggan, he2020pa}, e.g. open or closed mouth.
 Other works used attribute classifiers during training for improved editing results~\cite{he2019attgan, sun2022pattgan, gao2021high}.
 Generative models conditioned on the attributes have typically limited progressive editing control.
 Therefore, Shen \etal~\cite{shen2020interfacegan} trained SVMs to separate face attributes in the generator's latent space with the SVM normal vectors providing global semantic directions along which the corresponding attributes could be manipulated smoothly.
-Han \etal~\cite{han2021disentangled} improved these global directions with a local iterative search based on the current image.